Zeshankhan03/FaceandEyeDetectionTool/README.md

               4) Cascade Classifiers are important so do not delete them and keep them in the project directory.
               5) Install gray library typing "pip install gray".
 After creating the project and installing all the requirements, when you hit the execution button the tool will start.
+Presentation and Report of the project is also uploaded to make you understand the algorithm and everything related to the project.
+Thankyou